Discover the Secrets of Melanesia aboard the Heritage Adventurer

 Positioned in the Solomon Sea and historically known as the “Islands of Love,” the Trobriands offer a glimpse of traditional culture largely unspoiled by outside influence.
 During your visit you will enjoy picture-postcard white-sand beaches, colorful villages, aquamarine water, and enchanting marine life.
 Meet the Trobriand islanders and experience energetic, time-honored dances that celebrate fishing and the seasonal yam harvest.
 Learn about the history of the “Kula Ring,” a circular pattern of ceremonial trade relationships that binds the islands of Milne Bay and eastern Papua New Guinea together in a long-established network of friendship.
 These islanders are also renowned for the exquisite quality of their ebony wood-carvings, often decorated with mother-of-pearl shell inlays.
 You will also snorkel among kaleidoscopic coral reefs populated by parrotfish, neon damsels, and other brilliantly-hued species.

-Today we discover the treasures of Bougainville, long isolated and in a strange way protected due to the conflict that swirled around its shores.
-High on many travelers' wish lists, this autonomous region within Papua New Guinea magnificently marries rugged, jungled terrain with amazing coral reefs offshore and is home to some of the greatest biodiversity in the region both above and below the water.
-Lying to the east of the country's mainland and north of the Solomon Islands, it comprises two main islands and several outlying islands and atolls, making it both remote and hard to reach, but perfect for exploration by expedition ship.
-Discover Bougainville's strong ties and connections with the Solomon Islands, which is reflected in their music, culture, and language.
+Today we discover the treasures of Bougainville, long isolated and in a strange way protected due to the conflict which swirled around its shores.
+High on many travellers’ wish lists, this autonomous region within Papua New Guinea magnificently marries rugged, jungled terrain with amazing coral reefs offshore and is home to some of the greatest biodiversity in the region, both above and below the water.
+Comprising two main islands and several outlying islands and atolls, it is both remote and hard to reach, but perfect for exploration by expedition ship.
+We plan to explore the area around Arawa, including the Panguna Copper & Gold Mine site ? the setting for the movie Mr Pip ? with great opportunities to access the island’s interior and its reefs.
+Spend your last Kina under the thatched roof of the Arawa Markets among the hum and chatter of hundreds of locals.

-The volcanic New Georgia Islands are found in the Western Province of the Solomon Islands and are characterized by extensive reefs and lagoons, rugged terrain, and an abundance of rivers.
-Nature enthusiasts will relish landing on Kolombangara Island, where the plan is to visit the Imbu Rano Eco Lodge and Conservation Area that protects the island's central peak, and search for the rare Roviana rail along with other endemic bird species.
-Snorkel the wreck of a US Navy Grumman F4F-3 Wildcat (carrier version) WWII plane off a nearby tiny island where the surrounding reefs are home to some of the highest fish counts in the world.
-Stock up on the local currency to purchase the wood or stone carvings the people of the Western Province are so famous for.
+The volcanic New Georgia Islands are found in the Western Province of the Solomon Islands and are characterized by extensive reefs and lagoons, rugged terrain and an abundance of rivers.
+Nature enthusiasts will relish landing on Kolombangara Island, where we plan to visit the Imbu Rano Eco Lodge and Conservation Area which protects the islands central peak and searching for the rare Roviana Rail along with other endemic bird species.
+Snorkel the surrounding reefs, home to some of the highest fish counts in the world and enjoy a Zodiac cruise and village visit.
+Stock up on the local currency to purchase wood or stone carvings the people of the Western Province are so famous for.

-Uninhabited for 150 years, this rugged island cloaked in rainforest and fringed with coral reefs is home to one of the Solomon Islands' leading community-driven conservation projects: Tetepare Descendants' Association.
-Receiving international recognition for its conservation and archaeological significance, three species of turtle, including the endangered leatherback, nest on its beaches while other species inhabiting the island and surrounding waters include dugong, the world's largest skink, endemic Tetepare white-eye, and many more.
-A highlight of the voyage, this afternoon the plan is to explore and snorkel Marovo Lagoon, the largest saltwater lagoon in the world.
-Breathtaking both above and below the water, Marovo features a unique, double-barrier reef surrounding the extinct volcanoes of the main central islands and light-filled cave systems teeming with marine life.
-Globally outstanding marine biodiversity, coral reefs, estuarine and island complexes, mangrove forests, and sea grass beds await exploration.
+Uninhabited for 150 years, this rugged island cloaked in rainforest and fringed with coral reefs is home to one of the Solomon Islands’ leading community-driven conservation projects, the Tetepare Descendants’ Association.
+Receiving international recognition for its conservation and archaeological significance, three species of turtle, including the endangered leatherback, nest on its beaches while other species inhabiting the island and surrounding waters include dugong, the world’s largest skink, endemic Tetepare White-eye and many more.
+A highlight of our voyage, this afternoon we plan to explore and enjoy a drift snorkel of the fringing reef with its outstanding marine biodiversity.

-Nendö is the largest of the Santa Cruz Islands, which lie to the southeast of the Solomon Islands.
+Nendö is the largest of the Santa Cruz Islands, which lie to the south-east of the Solomon Islands.
 The Spanish navigator Álvaro de Mendaña de Neira unsuccessfully attempted to establish a colony in 1595.
 Biologically these islands share more in common with Vanuatu.
-It is also the home of red feather money, sourced from the scarlet honeyeater.
-Watch the manufacture of red feather money, and join the locals in dances that reverberate through the ages.
+It is also the home of the regions famous red feather money known as Tevau, sourced from the Scarlet Honeyeater.
+Watch the manufacture of red feather money, and join the locals in dances which reverberate through the ages.

-Today you'll explore the archipelago of Vanikoro, with its five islands encapsulated by a dramatic barrier reef that offers superb snorkeling.
-French explorer Jean-Francois de Galaup, comte de La Pérouse, famously disappeared here after both his vessels, La Boussole and Astrolabe, struck the reef in 1788.
-On the shore you will visit a monument to Le Pérouse, erected by fellow explorer Dumont Durville in 1827.
-Join the naturalists on a forest walk in search of the endemic Vanikoro white-eye and monarch, or marvel at the delicate Vanikoro orchid.
-You also have a good chance to see the recently rediscovered Vanikoro flying fox, considered extinct until just recently.
+Today we explore the archipelago of Vanikoro, with its five islands encapsulated by a dramatic barrier reef offering superb snorkeling.
+French explorer Jean-François de Galaup, comte de La Pérouse famously disappeared here after both his vessels, La Boussole and Astrolabe, struck the reef in 1788.
+On the shore we visit a monument to Le Pérouse, erected by fellow explorer Dumont d'Urville in 1827.
+Join the naturalists on a forest walk in search of the endemic Vanikoro White-eye and Monarch, or marvel at the delicate Vanikoro Orchid.
+We also have a good chance to see the recently rediscovered Vanikoro Flying Fox, considered extinct until a recent visit by Heritage Expeditions!

-Today you will explore Vanuatu's largest Island, Santo, the location of James Michener's Tales of the South Pacific.
-Indulge in a swim in the crystalline waters of Champagne Beach with its famed powdery white sand.
-This afternoon, enjoy Zodiac cruises to the iconic blue holes of Santo.
+Today we explore Vanuatu's largest Island, Santo; location of James Michener's Tales of the South Pacific.
+Sip champagne on Champagne Beach, indulge in a swim in its crystalline waters and experience the region's traditional 'water music' as performed by the local villagers.
+This afternoon we will enjoy Zodiac cruises to the iconic blue holes of Santo.
 For those with an interest in the history of the island, there is a visit to Luganville and Million Dollar Point.

-Visit Ambrym, renowned as the island of volcanoes and magic throughout Vanuatu.
-You'll head ashore at Ranon on the northern coast where the traditional Rom dance is still practiced and custom carving is alive and well.
-A walk through the forest brings you to the "arena" where masked dancers emerge from the forest.
-The forests of Ambrym offer some excellent walks to go in search of the local birds and plants, accompanied by the naturalists.
-This afternoon, enjoy a final snorkel excursion.
+Today we will visit Ambrym, renowned as the island of volcanoes and magic throughout Vanuatu.
+We plan to head ashore at Ranon on the northern coast where the traditions of the ancient Rom Dance and custom carving are alive and well.
+A walk through the forest brings us to the ?arena' where masked dancers emerge from the forest.
+The forests of Ambrym offer excellent walks to search for local birds and plants, accompanied by our naturalists.
+This afternoon enjoy a final snorkel excursion on Efate or 'Sandwich Island', as it was once known, a tropical island paradise famed for its hidden natural wonders, beaches and historic sites.

-Arrive in Port Vila in the early morning and disembark.
-Upon disembarking, a transfer to your central city hotel or the airport will conclude your voyage.
+This morning we arrive into Port Vila with disembarkation after breakfast.
+A transfer to our central city hotel or the airport will conclude your voyage.
 To allow time for disembarkation procedures we do not recommend booking flights from Port Vila before midday.

 Day 1: Cairns, Australia